 What is the difference between a Confidentiality Agreement and a Non-Disclosure Agreement (NDA)?

-- “Two-Way” agreements: Confidentiality Agreements are more likely to be used when there is a “two-way” (or multi-lateral) exchange of secret or commercially sensitive information.
+- “Two-Way” agreements: The most common type of confidentiality arrangement is when there is a “two-way” (or multi-lateral) exchange of secret or commercially sensitive information.
 When the obligation is “one-way” (or unilateral) the document is more likely to be called a Non-Disclosure Agreement.

-- Employment contracts: Confidentiality Agreements are more frequently used in employment or personal situations.
-Information that people come across as an employee is often particularly sensitive, commercially valuable or potentially personally damaging.
-For these reasons, many employers use Confidentiality Agreements rather than Non-Disclosure Agreements.
+- Employment contracts: Confidentiality contracts are more frequently used in employment or personal situations.
+Employees often come across information that is particularly sensitive, commercially valuable or potentially personally damaging.
+The employer is usually holding personal and confidential information about the employee also.
+For these reasons, many employers use an agreement for confidentiality rather than Non-Disclosure.

 - United States: Non-Disclosure Agreements or NDAs are more commonly used in the US.
 The term Confidentiality Agreement is more commonly used in Australia, New Zealand, England and Canada.

-What is the difference between a Confidentiality Agreement and a Non-Compete Agreement?
+What is the difference between a Confidentiality and Non-Compete Agreement?

 While a Confidentiality Agreement protects against the release of certain private information, a Non-Compete Agreement protects a business from employees, partners, contractors or other similar parties from competing with the business.